Law school rankings in the United States: Criticisms of rankings

-In March 2011, Loyola Law School Dean Victor Gold penned an op-ed in the Huffington Post, accusing U.S. News & World Report of "refus[ing] to consider diversity as a factor in its ranking system."
+In March 2011, Loyola Law School Dean Victor Gold in Los Angeles penned an op-ed in the Huffington Post, accusing U.S. News & World Report of "refus[ing] to consider diversity as a factor in its ranking system."
 Gold asserted that "[t]here is a broad consensus among law school deans and professors that diversity enriches law school education."
-Loyola, which has a large Asian student body, claims 37% of its students are "minorities," but it does not provide any specifics.
+Loyola, which has a large Asian student body, claims 37% of its students are "minorities", but it does not provide any specifics.

-In November 2022, 11 of the 14 "T14" law Schools announced that they would no longer participate in the U.S. News rankings by declining to submit admissions data.
-One of their criticism was that the rankings don’t give enough credit to programs that train lawyers interested in public service.
+Between November and December 2022, 12 of the 14 "T14" law Schools announced that they would no longer participate in the U.S. News rankings by declining to submit admissions data, with University of Chicago Law School and Cornell Law School continuing to do so.
+One of their criticisms was that the rankings don't give enough credit to programs that train lawyers interested in public service.
 In response, U.S. News pledged to modify its law school rankings to capture the individual nuances of each school.
 Additionally, the magazine said that it will continue ranking all fully accredited law schools, regardless of whether schools agree to submit their data.

 Impact of rankings

 Despite these criticisms, law school rankings in general and those by U.S. News in particular play a role in the world of legal education.
-This pressure has also resulted in various schools "gaming the rankings."
+This pressure has also resulted in various schools "gaming the rankings".
 In a March 2003 article in Student Lawyer, Jane Easter Bahls stated that, in order to appear more selective, some law schools reject applicants whose high LSAT scores indicate that they probably would go somewhere else.
 Other schools, in an attempt to increase the amount of money spent per student, increase tuition and return it to the students as financial aid.